makersacademy/chitter-challenge/README.md

 =================

 ## Context
-Makers Academy - week three weekend challenge:
+Makers Academy - Week three weekend challenge:

 Write a small Twitter clone that will allow the users to post messages to a public stream.